 Spice blends and some whole spices do require rabbinical supervision to be considered kosher.
 For this reason, Rabbi Benzion Twerski or Rabbi Akiva Freilich visit the Spice House in Milwaukee every few months in order to oversee their operations and certify the products as kosher.

 Each Spice House location contains its own processing facilities.
 Most of our ground spices and all of our spice blends are processed "in house" in the store at which they will be sold.
 Currently, only the Milwaukee Spice House has its facilities certified by a rabbi.
 What this means is that, although all of our locations sell "Sunny Spain", only "Sunny Spain" produced in Milwaukee is certified Kosher.

-**Those customers seeking spices with rabbinical kosher certification should place their orders via our website at thespicehouse.com and add a note stating Kosher only and we will make sure our kosher certified location fills your order or call the Milwaukee Spice House and place orders with them directly.
-They can be reached at 888-488-0977.
+**Those customers seeking spices with rabbinical kosher certification should place their orders via our website and add a note during Checkout requesting Kosher spices and we will make sure our kosher certified location fills your order.
+Additionally, you can call the Milwaukee Spice House and place orders with them directly.
+They can be reached at 414-272-0977.